 • The College of Education now has the largest teacher-training program in the entire nation.
-With a unique off-campus quarter, whereby the person doing student teaching can live in the community, this teacher-training program has developed as an effective job placement device resulting in offers to most graduates from the same school systems they serve as practice teachers.
+This unique off-campus program, whereby the person doing student teaching can live in the community, has developed as an effective job placement device resulting in offers to most graduates from the same school systems they served as practice teachers.

-• As the country has become extremely conscious of the worth of studying foreign languages, Michigan State has been able to offer its students a language learning laboratory whose 32 booths permit a student to do two years of language work in just one year.
+• As the country has become extremely conscious of the worth of studying foreign languages, Michigan State has been able to offer its students a language learning laboratory with 122 booths which enables a student to do two years of language work in one.

-• An "Honors College" program, unique in all America, enables top students considerable freedom in selecting their fields of inquiry and opportunity to delve deeply into the great issues of the day.
+• An "Honors College" program, unique in all America, allows top students considerable freedom in selecting their fields of inquiry and the opportunity to delve deeply into great issues.